The potential for complex computational models of aging: The challenges and promise of aging models

 Focused population surveys are expensive.
-Large scale studies such as CSHA \citep{CSHA1994} or NHANES \citep{NHANES2014} are limited to populations on the order of 10000 individuals.
+Large scale studies such as ELSA \citep{Steptoe2014} or NHANES \citep{NHANES2014} are limited to populations on the order of 10000 individuals.
 Even the impressive UK Biobank has less than one million individuals \citep{Sudlow2015}.
 In contrast, the use of electronic health records (EHR) \citep{Clegg2016} could eventually reach large fractions of national populations with lifetime longitudinal data.
 EHR is therefore an attractive source of data on the aging process.
-Similarly, individual health tracking through e.g. smart watches, or through self-reporting apps, could also reach large fractions of national populations.
-These developments will provide natural datasets with large populations that have lifetime longitudinal information, perhaps quite finely-grained in time.
+Similarly, individual health tracking through e.g. smart watches, or through self-reporting, could also reach large fractions of national populations.
+These developments will provide natural datasets with large populations that have lifetime longitudinal information.

-However, significant biases are found in EHR data \citep{Vassy2018} and also in self-reported health data \citep{Zajacova2011, Gunasekara2012}.
-While it would be difficult to explicitly account for these biases in order to reconcile EHR and self-reported data with corresponding national prospective studies from similar populations, an easier challenge will be to directly exploit this data for individual-level health models and predictions \citep{Jylha2009}.
+Significant biases are found in EHR data \citep{Vassy2018} and also in self-reported health data \citep{Zajacova2011, Gunasekara2012}.
+It will be difficult to explicitly account for these biases in order to reconcile EHR and self-reported data with corresponding national prospective studies from similar populations.
+Nevertheless, an immediate opportunity is to use this data for personalized health models and predictions.

+More generally, large-scale longitudinal data collection provides an opportunity for aging models to employ these data to better capture the aging process of individuals, including individual variability.
+Computational models of aging are well placed to make use of longitudinal data given the vast amount of data potentially available.
+Natural questions include how much is gained by more frequent measurements, how to best handle variables observed at irregular time intervals and with varying degrees of missing observations, how to model mixtures of qualitative and quantitative measurements or of self-reported and molecular measures, and how to include individual health histories in individual health predictions.